 At the same time, it is becoming more costly to maintain transportation systems as many of America’s roadways and bridges, many of which were constructed in the 1950s and 1960s, are nearing or have exceeded their design lifespan.
 Of the 611,845 public road bridges, 58,791 were classified as structurally deficient in the 2015 National Bridge Inventory (NBI), and another 84,124 were classified as functionally obsolete.
 In recent years more than 15 percent of state capital spending on highways has gone to bridge rehabilitation and replacement.

 The changing societal expectations related to infrastructure stewardship and the new demands emerging from connected vehicles cannot be met by the current practice of bridge engineering.
 Cost-effectively addressing the challenges associated with the aging U.S. bridge stock necessitates a more accurate, quantitative and objective understanding of bridge performance and deterioration.
 Without the ability to forecast performance and distinguish between over- and under-performing bridges, the paradigms of life-cycle analysis and asset management will remain on the sidelines.
 Although the qualitative and empirical approaches that define today’s bridge engineering practice have served the profession well over the past five decades, they are wholly incapable of operating under the current fiscal pressures or answering the calls for more efficient and transparent resource allocation.

+Key Knowledge Gap: Influence of Trucks on Bridge Performances

 Principal among the shortcomings of current design and assessment approaches is their inability to accurately address the effects of trucks, which provide the primary means of freight transportation for distances under 750 miles and may present the largest demands a bridge will experience, on bridge performance.
 While the trucking industry continues to push for heavier vehicle limits, the latest design codes (LRFD) are producing more flexible bridges with reduced reserve capacity.
 The reduction in conservatism can only be justified if the assumptions inherent to our design and evaluation methodologies are made more certain.
 However, the simple live-load models and analysis methods currently used in design are unable to accurately predict live-load responses, address limit states related to reliability and resilience, or assess the performance of in-service bridges.

 Our lack of understanding of how trucks influence bridge performance also represents a key barrier to meeting the needs of emerging connected vehicle technology, specifically truck platooning (which will likely be one of the first applications of connected vehicles).
 Truck platooning is driven by safety and energy efficiency concerns and involves virtually connecting trucks into a train with extremely small headway in between vehicles.
 This not only drastically changes the level of live load on bridges (and violates many of the underlying assumptions associated with design and assessment live load models), it creates a more steady-state dynamic loading, which cannot simply be accounted for with an amplification factor.
 To inform platooning policies and avoid potentially costly unintended consequences, better understanding of how trucks influence bridge performance is needed.

+Overview of Vehicle-Bridge Interaction